musonic/nicleb_old/_posts/2014-07-16-databases-and-vagrant.md

 Now we've done that we need to go to the command line and get some SSH details.
 Get to your project root and type:

-`$ vagrant ssh-config`
+    $ vagrant ssh-config

 This will give you a list of relevant information.

 Simply copy the information for hostname, user and port into the correct fields.
-The key field can be filled by clicking on the key icon next to the field and navigating to ~/.vagrant-d/insecure_private_key.
+The key field can be filled by clicking on the key icon next to the field and navigating to `~/.vagrant-d/insecure_private_key`.
 You might need to click on the Show Hidden Files option and then navigate out and back into your home directory before .vagrant-d directory shows up.

 And that's it.
 You complete connection window should look a bit like this: